-An addition to this section accommodates National Register Landmarks and Districts and provides that the Historic Landmarks Commission is the decision-maker for certain demolition review applications.
+An addition to clarifications related to resource names, this section accommodates National Register Landmarks and Districts and provides that the Historic Landmarks Commission is the decision-maker for certain demolition review applications.
 See 33.846.080 for demolition review procedures.
+Additionally, a change assigns the Historic Landmarks Commission to serve as the review body for appeals of adjustments associated with designated historic resources.